ConnorLi96/python-data-assignments/assignment1/README.md

 ## Topic and summary
   - The data journalists' information and their contributions information on Github
   - We find a website there are many different individual information about data journalists, we decide to scrape all existing information for further data journalism study.
 Right now, the process divided two parts ```Orginal Website``` and ```Github Scraper and Analysis```.
-We want to use this data to study below points.
-      - The importance of coding for data journalism
-      - The post content in their Twitter account
-      - Find out the gap between work requirements and data journalist's coding ability.

 ## Orginal Website